-8.2.1 Extending PCR[4]
+8.2.1 Extending PCR[4] Start of informative comment

 Just before passing control of the Host Platform to the operating system, the UEFI Firmware needs to perform several actions in order to assure that the chain of measurements of the Host Platform boot process is contiguous.
 PCR[4] will contain the measurements describing the code which attempts to boot an OS.